 Her background includes working in museums and arts centers for more than 20 years while living on the East Coast and in the public sector for more than 15 years since moving to Seattle in 1990.
 Presently, she is a full-time artist.

-I grew up in and around older cities on the East Coast and lived in places with art, artifacts and oddities found in flea markets or small neighborhood shops, in someone’s basement or on a beach and brought that practice to Seattle where I have been for many years.
-My art has been informed from the habit of collecting and the ongoing wonderment about the history and structure of cities both large and small.
+I grew up in and around older cities on the East Coast with art, artifacts and oddities found in flea markets or small neighborhood shops and have continued the practice of collecting since moving to Seattle.
+My art is influenced both by this habit of collecting and my past professional work in museums and community services/Family Law as well as my general interest in the history and structure of cities both large and small.

 Cities have held my dreams as primary keepers of remembered experiences.
 As such, I follow neighborhood shifts as cities grow and the impact of human intervention that often results in gentrification, loss of cultural identity and historic building stock.
 These projects are quasi documentary and question what is progress.